 AD Bridging makes identity consolidation and access management much easier.

 AD Bridging confers numerous benefits for system administrators, IT security teams, and end users, including:

 Anyone with a Windows logon (which is likely to be every employee in your organization) will have AD credentials.
 This makes AD the most authoritative source of user accounts

-You can apply principles of least privilege and role-based access to each centralized user account, and this will be reflected across any linked applications
+You can apply least privilege access and role-based access to each centralized user account, and this will be reflected across any linked applications

 AD provides a centralized service that IT administrators can use to create, provision, update, and deactivate accounts.
 Any changes will propagate across all linked applications

 Identity and access management, and identity consolidation becomes much easier and more secure

 You can introduce more robust authentication procedures for the Windows login (like multifactor authentication and biometrics) as each user will only need to log on once

 You can define and implement password policies, like mandating the use of different types of characters and password rotation, in one central place